xshyamx/restclient-mode/README.md

 - `TAB`: hide/show current request body, only if
 - `C-c C-a`: show all collapsed regions
 - `C-c C-i`: show information on restclient variables at point
+- `C-c C-e`: prompt for environment from which to load variable definitions
+- `C-c M-e`: reload the currently active environment

 The last two functions are implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
 Remove this hook using `(remove-hook 'restclient-mode-hook 'restclient-outline-mode)` if you don't wish to have this behaviour, or it clashes with any other binding for `TAB` like autocomplete.